Showing posts with label DICLSAL. Show all posts

 [[ Hi Sister, you usually write about 3 types of hermits.
 I wondered if you could explain why CICLSAL says there are 4 kinds?
 Also, you speak of lay hermits and you wrote about the hierarchical meaning of "lay" recently.
 Could you cite some official church document that speaks of lay hermits?
 Thank you.]]

 Hi there yourself!
 You must be asking about the DICLSAL document, The Hermit's Way of Life in the Local Church (Ponam in Deserto Viam, Is 43:19) Guidelines.
-The difference between the way DICLSAL divides hermits and I do points to a significant oversight on my part really.
+The difference between the way DICLSAL divides hermits and I do, points to a significant omission on my part really.
 DICLSAL includes hermits who are members of fundamentally cenobitical communities whose proper law (the law proper to the congregation itself which governs as well as canon law) allows for this option.
-Generally, I have overlooked this type of hermit not because they are unimportant, but because they do live eremitical lives, but under the proper law of the congregation.
+Generally, I have omitted this type of hermit sometimes, not because they are unimportant -- after all, they do live eremitical lives, but because they do so under the proper law of a congregation of non-hermits.
 Discernment, resources, ministry of authority, Rule, etc., all fall under the congregational Constitutions and Statutes.
-In my mind it's a self-enclosed world, where one is professed as a member of a community and not as a hermit; though I am sure I have mentioned this option existing, it was this that caused me to overlook it, so thanks for reminding me of what DICLSAL lists as the four forms of eremitical life.
+In my mind it's a somewhat self-enclosed world, where one is professed as a member of a community and not as a hermit; though I have certainly mentioned this option existing, it was this that caused me to mainly omit it when I spoke of three main types of hermits, so thanks for reminding me of what DICLSAL lists as the four forms of eremitical life.
 (For readers not familiar with the document noted, the four types of hermit are:

 1. Clerical/Lay members of non-eremitical (i.e., monastic or apostolic) institutes of consecrated life living as hermits because it is an option and is regulated under proper law; (please note in this and other categories, DICLSAL has lay persons as members of an institute of consecrated life when lay is used in this hierarchical sense).
 In this sense of the word, one can be in the consecrated state and lay at the same time because one is not a cleric.